united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 ## Monitoring the Instance's Status

-From the instance dashboard, in the overview tab, you can view the status of your instance.
+From the **Component View**, in the overview tab, you can view the status of your instance.
 There are multiple interfaces that display the status of each component of the system.